In my book about how we can change our habits, Better Than Before, I identify the twenty-one strategies we can use to make and break habits.

 You may think, “Twenty-one strategies!
 That’s overwhelming.”
 It may seem like a lot, but it’s actually helpful, because you can choose the ones that work for you.
-For instance, if you’re a Rebel, you’re not likely to use the Strategy of Scheduling, but the Strategy of Identity would work well.
-Or if you’re an Obliger, the Strategy of Clarity will be much less important than Accountability.

 Many experts suggest one-size-fits-all solutions for habit change—and boy, it would be great if there were one magical answer that helped everyone.
 But we’re all different, so different strategies work for different people.

 In fact, that’s why the first two Strategies relate to Self-Knowledge…

 To change your habits, you have to know yourself, and in particular, your Tendency—that is, whether you’re an Upholder, Questioner, Obliger, or Rebel.

 All of us face both outer expectations (meet a work deadline) and inner expectations (keep a New Year’s resolution).
 Your Tendency describes how you respond to those expectations.

 - Upholders respond readily to both outer and inner expectations.
 They work hard to meet others’ expectations—and their expectations for themselves.

 - Questioners question all expectations, and will meet an expectation only if they believe it’s justified by reason, logic, and fairness; they follow only inner expectations.

 - Obligers respond readily to outer expectations but struggle to meet inner expectations.
 They keep their promises to others, but have difficulty keeping their promises to themselves.
 They respond to external accountability.

 - Rebels resist all expectations, outer and inner alike.
 They choose to act from a sense of choice, identity, or freedom.
 They resist control—even self-control.